Teen & custodial accounts

 Teen accounts

 Teen accounts are owned by an adult (someone at, or above, the age of majority in their state of residence) who grants trade authorization to a minor (someone below the age of majority in their state of residence).
-Generally, it is a parent or legal guardian who has opened the account with the intention of allowing the minor to invest.
+Generally, teen accounts are opened by a parent or legal guardian, though other individuals may also open such accounts.

-- All trades above $25.00 must be reviewed and approved by the parent/guardian (trades below that amount are auto-approved).
+- Trades above $X must be reviewed and approved by the adult (trades below that amount are auto-approved).

-- All withdrawals must be reviewed and approved by the parent/guardian.
+- Deposits and withdrawals must be reviewed and approved by the adult.

 Custodial accounts